 As cardiovascular disease is the leading cause of death globally, a greater understanding of cardiovascular physiology and pathophysiology is of utmost importance.
 Consequently, several teams of the Department for BioMedical Research (DBMR) and the University of Bern (UniBE) are actively involved in research concerning the function of the heart, arteries and veins, as well as the underlying mechanisms, in healthy and diseased states.
 This research ranges from fundamental biochemical science to pre-clinical and clinical studies, and therefore relies on a multitude of experimental models.

-In order to promote the cardiovascular research teams in Bern as leaders in the understanding of cardiovascular (patho)physiology and in the development of approaches to reduce disease burden, the DCR Cluster for Cardiovascular Research was established for all DCR and UniBE members with an interest in cardiovascular research.
+In order to promote the cardiovascular research teams in Bern as leaders in the understanding of cardiovascular (patho)physiology and in the development of approaches to reduce disease burden, the UniBE Cluster for Cardiovascular Research was established for all DBMR and UniBE members with an interest in cardiovascular research.

-The DCR Cluster for Cardiovascular Research commenced activities in early 2015 with the aims of promoting research collaborations between DCR and UniBE researchers, raising visibility and awareness of cardiovascular research in Bern, enriching the training environment of junior researchers, as well as providing a framework and logistical support for multi-team and/or interdisciplinary projects.
-The activities of the DCR Cluster for Cardiovascular Research will include a monthly seminar series with internal and external speakers, student research events, and strategic focus meetings for areas of specific interest.
+The UniBE Cluster for Cardiovascular Research commenced activities in early 2015 with the aims of promoting research collaborations among fundamental and clinical researchers, raising visibility and awareness of cardiovascular research in Bern, enriching the training environment of junior researchers, as well as providing a framework and logistical support for multi-team and/or interdisciplinary projects.
+The activities of the UniBE Cluster for Cardiovascular Research will include a monthly seminar series with internal and external speakers, student research events, and strategic focus meetings for areas of specific interest.